 Below are six “ask a question” subject line examples:

-Trying to get a response from your recipients is the goal.
+The goal is to try to get a response from your recipients.
 You need to draw their attention with a subject line that stands out, and playing to their curiosity by asking a question is one way to accomplish this.

 Guarantee Value